DavidZhangdw/QuadFC/README.md

 ## Introduction
 Recently, trackers based on Siamese networks have attracted spread attention in the field of visual tracking because of a balance between accuracy and speed.
 However, features extracted in most networks cannot accurately distinguish a tracked target from the background with semantic information in some challenging scenes.

-Learning powerful representation via effective offline training strategy is critical for constructing high performance Siamese trackers.
+Therefore, learning powerful representation via effective offline training strategy is critical for constructing high performance Siamese trackers.
+In this work, the main contributions of this work are suammrized as:

-In this work, we develop a Fully- Convolutional deep Quadruple Network (QuadFC) to learn more expressive representation via a novel multi-task loss function composed of a differential pairwise loss for tracking and a constructed triplet loss for metric learning, which can be trained offline in an end-to-end manner.
-Extensive experiments on several tracking benchmarks, show that the proposed tracker achieves the state-of-the-art tracking performance while running at 68 FPS.
+1) we developed a Fully- Convolutional deep Quadruple Network (QuadFC) to learn more expressive representation by mining inherent connections among samples.
+2) We proposed a multi-task loss function composed of a differential pairwise loss as well as the constructed triplet loss for joint representation learning.

 ## Exprimental Results
 This repository includes PyTorch code for reproducing the results on benchmark.